MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 *offset*\
 Zero-based position of element in the span to access.

+### Return Value

+A reference to the element at position *offset*.
+If that position is invalid, the behavior is undefined.

 ### Remarks

-Return a reference to the element at position *offset*.
-If that position is invalid, the behavior is undefined.
+A template version of this function is available for checking the count at compile time, and for preserving information about the span by returning a span of fixed extent when possible.

 ### Example